kevinVargas21/fullStackOpen/part0/part0.6/readme.md

 ```
 note over browser:
-user create a new note
+user creates a new note
 end note